 President of Alevo Group

 “JC” was famously paid a generous $500,000 plus $300,000 bonus per year at this start-up that was just (mis?)using investor money (his employment contract was of course signed off by Jostein Eikeland with his single signatory authority).
-Made lots of promises about what the company would achieve, including at least 2,500 jobs in the USA, mostly in manufacturing.
+Made lots of promises about what the company would achieve, including at least 2,500 jobs in the USA, mostly in manufacturing (as seen on the launch video below).

 Watch Jean-Claude’s star performance at the White House, promoting the (hardly existent?)
 Alevo Apprenticeship program which the company was